 This guidance has been produced jointly between the Health and Social Care Information Centre (HSCIC), British Medical Association (BMA), the Royal College of General Practitioners (RCGP) and NHS England.

 Implementation of the care.data programme began with a small number of GP practices in June who kindly tested messages and guidance on our behalf – pilot practices.
-We have incorporated this feedback into the revised materials above and national rollout has now commenced with all GP practices in England.
-Practices are currently being sent an information pack containing guidance and materials so they can begin the process of engagement with patients, support them with any queries, and allow time to raise patient awareness so that any objections can be recorded.
+We have incorporated this feedback into the revised materials above and national rollout commenced in June with all GP practices in England.
+Practices have been sent an information pack containing guidance and materials so they can begin the process of engagement with patients, support them with any queries, and allow time to raise patient awareness so that any objections can be recorded.

 The Health and Social Care Act 2012 has affected the ways in which NHS organisations can access and process data.